mireille07/UNIL_Lausanne/README.md

 - id: Numerical identifier of the sentence.
 - sentence: A sentence in French for which you want to predict the difficulty level.
 - difficulty: The difficulty level of the sentence (from A1 to C2).
 This column would be your target variable.
-- oe_difficulty: this is a column obtained by ordinal encoding the data of the difficultty column.
-Let's precise that we hav'nt really used it at the end.

-  We can upload them from github Data folder or you can use directly the Kaggle API and your Kaggle credentials(we will see in the code how to do it).
+  We can upload them from github Data folder or you can use directly the Kaggle API and your Kaggle credentials.

 ## Approach
 ### 1- Installing the necessary packages
--for language support spacy, nltk
+- for language support spacy, nltk
--for modelling pandas, numpy, sklearn, etc...
+- for modelling pandas, numpy, sklearn, etc...
 ### 2- Models
-  as Model for our analyses we went for :
+  The Models for we used in our analysis:
   - Logistic regression
   - KNN
   - Decision tree
   - Random Forest models.

-  But afterward we notice thatthere were no use for that in our analyses
 ### 3- Model without cleaning
 We implement the models show in class without cleaning.
 We use a Tf-idf vectorizer and do hyperparameter tuning to find the best hyperparameter and check the results obtained.
 ### 4- Model with Cleaning data